 Entering into escrow on a home can be both exciting and stressful.
 The excitement comes from knowing you are close to moving into the new home.
 The stress comes from issues that will arise.

-Budget for Closing Costs ñ Prepaid Loan Interest and Home Insurance Premiums
+Budget for Closing Costs, Prepaid Loan Interest, and Home Insurance Premiums

 As part of any closing, you need to go through certain steps to make sure you are both getting what you think you have purchased as well as paying for it.
-Each of these steps has an associated cost, known as closing costs, and you have to pay them before you can take possession of the home.
+Each of these steps has an associated cost, known as closing costs.
+You have to pay them before you can take possession of the home.
 If you do not, the deal will not close and you will lose the home.

 When going through escrow, costs associated with closing can accumulate quickly.
 Here is a closer look.